 The telehealth consultation is really helpful for families who are close to making the decision but would like to discuss their pet’s condition with an experienced vet who will be able to help with the best course of action.
 A chat with a compassionate veterinarian offers invaluable support and guidance during such a confusing and heartbreaking time.

 It can be very difficult to decide if cats are in pain – as prey animals they tend to hide signs of weakness.
 We can help you to assess whether there are any signs of pain in your cat.
-You can also find more information in this blog article.
-[Link to Blog “Is my Cat in Pain?”]
+You can also find more information in this blog article “Is My Cat in Pain?”.

 Not all dogs in pain will whimper or whine, but there are usually ways to tell whether a dog is painful.
-Here’s a useful blog that might help you to decide.
-[Link to Blog “Is my Dog in Pain”] If you aren’t sure, you can always book an assessment with our vets.
+Here’s a useful blog that might help you to decide “Is my Dog in Pain?”.
+If you aren’t sure, you can always book an assessment with our vets.

 It can sometimes be surprisingly hard to decide if our stoic best friends are suffering.
 We have lots of experience and can help you decide.
-Here’s a useful blog on the topic.
-[Link to Blog “Is My Pet Suffering?”]
+Here’s a useful blog on the topic “Is My Pet Suffering?”

 We would typically like a day’s notice for an appointment to make sure we are available.
 If it is urgent please get in touch and we will try our best to get to your home on the same day.
 We are able to support most same day requests (depending on location).